npvietkhoa/io500-claix-2023/README.md

     $ ./prepare.sh

-Then you can compile the io500 application running make.
+Then you can compile the io500 application running

+    $ make

 ## Usage